 Achieving Financial Independence On A Modest Income

-Imagine being 22 years old and finally landing your first job in finance.
-You thought you were going to be rich working at a prestigious investment bank, but nope!
-They send you an offer letter in the mail for $40,000 a year.
+Imagine being 22 years old and finally landing your first job in finance at a top investment bank.
+You thought you were going to be rich, but nope!
+The bank sends you an offer letter in the mail for $40,000 a year.

-What the heck? $40,000 in Manhattan is like earning $16,500 in Austin, Texas.
-Here are the cost of living salary equivalents for other major cities in America:
+What the heck? $40,000 in Manhattan was like earning $16,500 in Austin, Texas.
+Here are the cost of living salary equivalents to $40,000 for other major cities in America:

 $26,330 – Washington DC Area